flexanalytics/dbt-business-intelligence/README.md

 ## Let's Collaborate

-With **Business Intelligence standards for integrating with dbt**, we can enable all BI tools to speak the same language and offer a 100% metadata-less BI experience.
+With **Business Intelligence standards for integrating with dbt**, we can enable all BI tools to speak the same language and offer a 100% semantic-free BI experience.
 Join us in creating those standards!